Dinoflagellates and Bioluminescence

 When can I see bioluminescence?

 The best times for viewing bioluminescence is in the summer and fall on dark, cloudy nights before the moon has risen or after it sets.
+Be sure to use flashlights or headlamps with red LEDs or red filters to better preserve your night vision— avoid using white light at night when attempting to view bioluminescence (or stars in the night sky).

 What causes this phenomenon in Tomales Bay?

 Microscopic, single-celled organisms called dinoflagellates produce and emit light through a chemical reaction process.
 A common name for these organisms is sea sparkle.
-The scientific name in Noctiluca scintillans, which means glistening night light.
+The scientific name is Noctiluca scintillans, which means glistening night light.
 When these organisms are moved by waves or the paddle of a kayak or canoe, the light becomes visible.

 Want to know more?